BrenStro/AppDevPractices/README.md

 3. The application should then launch successfully.

 ## Help System
-** Please see the Deployment Strategy for steps on how to compile and run the program ** Once the program is running, go to the help menu on the toolbar to view the help options.
+Please see the Deployment Strategy for steps on how to compile and run the program.
+Once the program is running, go to the help menu on the toolbar to view the help options.